Jagannath Hall: Mass murder during Operation Searchlight

-After midnight on 25 March 1971, the campaign of genocide (Operation Searchlight) against intellectuals by the Pakistani army took place in the Dhaka University area.
+After midnight on 25 March 1971, the campaign of genocide (Operation Searchlight) against intellectuals by the Pakistan Army took place in the Dhaka University area.
 Jagannath Hall could not be defended against this action, and many residential students and employees were killed on that night.
-Professor Jyotirmoy Guhathakura and Professor Govinda Chandra Dev, the former and current provosts, were also murdered at their apartments on Secretariat Road.
-Over 300 students were killed after the Pakistani army encircled the hall, burned it, and indiscriminately fired at it.
+Professor Jyotirmoy Guhathakurta and Professor Govinda Chandra Dev, the former and current provosts, were also murdered at their apartments on Secretariat Road.
+Over 300 students were killed after the Pakistan Army encircled the hall, burned it, and indiscriminately fired at it.